The Gambling Law Review: Switzerland

 Licensing costs are not defined by law.
-They will ultimately depend on the time and effort spent by the regulator to assess the application (Article 102 Gaming Ordinance).
+They will ultimately depend on the time and effort spent by the regulator to assess the application.14

 Lottery, sports betting and skill gaming

-'Major games' such as online lotteries, online sports betting and online skill games require a licence, more precisely, an inter-cantonal authorisation, and are subject to supervision by the inter-cantonal authority Gespa.
-By contrast, 'minor games' that are of little relevance for international stakeholders require only a cantonal authorisation.
+'Large-scale games' such as online lotteries, online sports betting and online skill games require a licence, more precisely, an inter-cantonal authorisation, and are subject to supervision by the inter-cantonal authority Gespa.
+By contrast, 'small-scale games' that are of little relevance for international stakeholders require only a cantonal authorisation.

 The cantons have granted exclusive rights to the two public lotteries in the area of lottery and sports betting.
 Accordingly, Gespa cannot grant further licences in these areas.
-The licensing requirements in relation to major games are therefore primarily of interest to international online skill game operators.
+The licensing requirements in relation to large-scale games are, therefore, primarily of interest to international online skill game operators.

-An online skill game authorisation can be granted if the operator:
+An online skill game authorisation can be granted if the operator meets the legal requirements:

-h has a security concept and a social concept.5
+- has a security concept and a social concept.15

-The future practice will show how long it will take Gespa to process licensing applications for online skill gaming authorisations.
+One can expect Gespa to process licensing applications for online skill gaming authorisations within a few months.
 Similar to the casino sector, first an operator licence is needed, followed by the approval of the games.